eficode-academy/github-actions-katas/labs/04-storing-artifacts.md

 ## Storing artifacts

 It is possible to store artifacts in Github Actions.
-The `artifact` is the result of the build, in this case the complied code.
+The `artifact` is the result of the build, in this case the compiled code.

 > This should not be mistaken for proper `artifact management`, but it is useful for making the artifacts built by the pipeline available.

+To deal with artifacts `"Github Actions" Actions`can be used, which can be found on [Github Marketplace](https://github.com/marketplace).
-To upload artifacts use the following syntax:
+To upload artifacts use the following syntax with `actions/upload-artifact@v2`:

 ```YAML
 - name: Upload a Build Artifact